 Frequently Asked Questions on Repo rate

-As per the latest update on May 22nd, 2020 RBI has revised the repo rate to 4 %.
+As per the latest update on August 2021, RBI has kept the repo rate unchanged to 4 %.

 What is the repo rate in India at present?